Farho Electric Heating

 What are panel heaters?

-Panel heaters are low-cost home heaters which heat purely by convection.
-Panel heaters sometimes described erroneously as “panel radiators”, or more accurately “convection heaters”, heat rooms by warming the air.
+Panel heaters are low-cost products for the home which heat purely by convection.
+They are sometimes described erroneously as “panel radiators”, or more accurately “convection heaters”, heat rooms by warming the air.
 Hot elements in the panel body heat the air as it circulates around the room, keeping the room’s occupants’ cosy by surrounding them with warm air.
-Because the elements which heat the air are unenclosed, the heaters are cheaper and easier to manufacture than our electric radiators.
+Because the elements which heat the air are unenclosed, they are cheaper and easier to manufacture than our electric radiators.
 Whilst convection heaters can be a fast and effective source of heat, they also come with three significant disadvantages which you should consider before choosing this cheaper option.

 Panel heaters are less efficient than electric radiators.

 Convected heat is inherently less efficient than radiated heat.
 Radiation heats people directly, transferring energy in one straight-forward transaction.
 Convection heat is more convoluted.
 Panel heaters transfer heat to the air which in turn transfers heat to the people in the room.
 This is much less efficient.
 Heating by radiation effectively cuts out the middleman in the convection heating process, allowing less scope for energy loss.
 This means that you will need to use more power to heat your room with panel heaters than you would with energy efficient electric radiators.
-This in turn makes the heaters more expensive to run than radiators.
-If you use a panel heater frequently, any initial savings you made by choosing it over an electric radiator would quickly be outweighed by the greater running costs.
+This in turn makes them more expensive to run than radiators.
+If you use these products frequently, any initial savings you made by choosing it over an electric radiator would quickly be outweighed by the greater running costs.

 Panel heaters are not suitable for constant use.